About SAGE Business Cases

 The following academics provided invaluable help in peer reviewing individual cases that scholars and practitioners around the world submit to SAGE Business Cases.
-Their astute comments and in-depth feedback helped our authors revise and shape their cases, readying them for the classroom.
+Their astute comments and in-depth feedback helped our authors revise and shape their cases, readying them for self-study and the classroom.

 - Donald L. Anderson, University College, University of Denver